-Hypogonadism is defined as biochemically low testosterone levels in the setting of a cluster of symptoms which may include reduced sexual desire (libido) and activity, decreased spontaneous erections, decreased energy and depressed mood.
+In a recent drug safety communication the FDA requires manufacturers of approved testosterone products to add labeling information about possible increased risk of heart attack and stroke.
+The American Urological Association (AUA) concludes that there is conflicting evidence about the impact of testosterone therapy on cardiovascular risks.
+Definitive studies have not been performed.
+The FDA drug safety communication cautions that benefits and risks of testosterone products for low testosterone due to aging are not clearly established.
+Hypogonadism is defined as biochemically low testosterone levels in the setting of a cluster of symptoms, which may include reduced sexual desire (libido) and activity, decreased spontaneous erections, decreased energy and depressed mood.
 Men with hypogonadism may also experience reduced muscle mass and strength and increased body fat.
 Hypogonadism may also contribute to reduced bone mineral density and anemia.
-Testosterone therapy is an appropriate treatment for hypogonadism after full discussion of potential adverse effects.
-Treatment requires follow-up and medical monitoring.
-Testosterone therapy in the absence of hypogonadism is not appropriate.
+Testosterone therapy is appropriate treatment for patients with clinically significant hypogonadism, including those with idiopathic clinical hypogonadism that may or may not be age-related, after full discussion of potential adverse effects.
+Patients should understand that treatment requires follow-up and medical monitoring.
+Testosterone therapy in the absence of hypogonadism is inappropriate.

 The potential adverse effects of testosterone therapy should be discussed prior to treatment.
 These include acne, breast swelling or tenderness, increased red blood cell count, swelling of the feet or ankles, reduced testicular size and infertility.
 Current evidence does not provide any definitive answers regarding the risks of testosterone therapy on prostate cancer and cardiovascular disease, and patients should be so informed.

-The optimal follow-up of men on testosterone therapy has not been defined, but should include measurement of testosterone level, PSA and hematocrit.
+The optimal follow-up of men on testosterone therapy has not been defined, but should include measurement of testosterone level, PSA (for men of appropriate age) and hematocrit.
 Other patient-specific measures may be appropriate.

-The AUA recognizes and encourages the need for increased educational awareness of the benefits and risks of testosterone therapy among both patients and health care providers.
+AUA recognizes and encourages the increased educational awareness of the benefits and risks of testosterone therapy among both patients and healthcare providers.
+This statement has been endorsed by the American Society for Men's Health, the Sexual Medicine Society of North America and the Society for the Study of Male Reproduction.

 Board of Directors, February 2014